UPtrimOfficial/UPtrim/README.md

 <br/>

-Users upload files and ask questions about them.
-UPtrim figures out which file(s) they mean and injects the relevant content.
+The answer is sitting in a PDF on your desktop, but your AI can't touch it.
+Upload files and just ask — UPtrim figures out which file(s) you mean and injects the relevant content.

 <br/>